eshinhw/til/Blockchain/Blockchain.md

 ## Hash Functions

-- Secure Hash Algorithm (SHA) 256 developed by National Security Agency (NSA)
+- Secure Hash Algorithm (SHA) 256 developed by National Security Agency (NSA).
+- SHA-256 is a cryptographic hash function used in Bitcoin.
 - Cryptography is a key component.
 - SHA256 allows to generate unique hash from given data
 - Hash is a one way function: there is no way of getting the data from hash